Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 The optimal conditions for ammonia synthesis via the Haber process requires pressures around 150–200 atm and temperatures around 450 °C.

-The reason that the temperature
+The Haber process is an exothe

 Bibliography